Skip to main content

 })();

-Note that you can also enable automatic tagging meaning that AI-based services would attempt to detect what can be seen on the photo and add tags accordingly.
-You can read more about this feature here.
+You can also enable automatic tagging where AI-based services detect what’s in the photo and add tags accordingly.
+Read more about this feature here.

-The bad news is that there is no straightforward coding solution available for this significant challenge on images.
-The conventional approach is to have designers or an image editing software - Photoshop or Gimp - involved in creating an extra resource for each colourblind case.
-That surely does not sound optimal for application performance and resource management in the long term.
+The bad news: there’s no simple coding solution for this challenge on images.
+The conventional approach requires designers or image editing software (Photoshop, Gimp) to create an extra resource for each colourblind case.
+That’s clearly not optimal for application performance or resource management in the long run.

 https://res.cloudinary.com/demo/image/upload/e_assist_colorblind/pie_chart.png